KurtBoehm/picta-vscode-theme/README.md

-# GitHub's VS Code themes
+# KurBo VS Code themes

+This is a fork of the GitHub themes with a lot more extensive source code colouring.

 ![GitHub VS Code theme](https://user-images.githubusercontent.com/378023/132220037-3cd3e777-55a6-445f-9a2e-da6020ebd78d.png)